ethteck/splat/docs/Segments.md

 This also allows control over how to disambiguate references over multiple overlay segments with overlaping addresses.

-Note the visibility is unidirectional, if you want both segments to see each other then you need to add a `prioritised_segments` on both listing the other segment's name.
+Note the visibility is unidirectional, if you want both segments to see each other then you need to add a `prioritized_segments` on both listing the other segment's name.

 ```yaml
   - type: code